 note: adopted 1945; the anthem is written in the form of a prayer

-Mauritania name: "Hymne National de la Republique Islamique de Mauritanie" (National Anthem of the Islamic Republic of Mauritania)
+name: "Hymne National de la Republique Islamique de Mauritanie" (National Anthem of the Islamic Republic of Mauritania)

 lyrics/music: Baba Ould CHEIKH/traditional, arranged by Tolia NIKIPROWETZKY